EzioPearce/EzioPearce/README.md

 - 👋 Hi, I’m @EzioPearce
 - 👀 I’m currently working on blockchain research
-- 🌱 4 times DF CTF Winner.
-Winner of 18 Hackathons.
-Excecutive and Founding Director of 4 Companies
+- 🌱 Learning Decentralization and DeFi architectures, Computer Vision and AI Programming
 - 💞️ I’m looking to collaborate on AI/Blockchain, Algorithms and research methodologies
 - 📫 How to reach me: aidenpearce1204@gmail.com